Foundation Diet and Health

 Values are too small to be relevant.

 Sprouted lentils ( Lens culinaris ) can be eaten raw in a salad (raw food) or cooked.
 The sprouts contain significantly more vitamins and minerals than dried lentils.
 Sprouts are different from sprouts.
-See text.
+Organic lentils are usually better suited for production.

 Lentils are indigestible in their raw form because they contain toxic ingredients (eg lectins) that can be rendered harmless by cooking.
-Soaking for a long time or, better yet, a sprouting process - or cooking (cooking) reduces harmful substances sufficiently.
-Sprouted lentils can therefore be eaten raw.
+Soaking for a long time, germinating or cooking reduces harmful substances sufficiently.
+Germinated lentils can therefore be eaten raw.

 Eating lentil sprouts raw: Sprouted lentils have a wonderful sweet, nutty taste and are ideal as a salad base or for garnishing.
 Pureed and refined with herbs, you can conjure up a vegan spread.
-Since sprouted lentils taste more like vegetables, they also develop a delicious aroma when steamed or blanched.
+Sprouted lentils taste more like vegetables than protein.
+Steamed or blanched, they develop a delicious aroma.
 However, they lose valuable ingredients due to the heat and are therefore less healthy.
-If you add sprouted lentils to dishes shortly before serving, they taste great in vegetable curries, stews, risottos or soups - and they stay healthy.
+Sprouted lentils go well as a topping for stews such as vegetable curry, risotto or soups (e.g. curry butternut squash soup with sprouts or radish leaf and spinach soup with pumpkin seed topping ).

-Vegan recipe for lentil salad with sprouted lentils:
+Vegan raw food recipe for sprouted lentil salad

-Ingredients: For the refreshing salad you need 250 g sprouted lentils (raw, organic?), 2 chopped shallots, 100 g dried tomatoes in thin strips, approx. 125 g chopped celery, 1 finely chopped garlic clove, a little olive or rapeseed oil and (depending on taste) 2 tablespoons or more apple cider vinegar.
+Ingredients (as a side dish for 3 people): For the refreshing salad you need 250 g sprouted lentils (raw, organic), 2 chopped shallots, 100 g dried tomatoes in thin strips, approx. 125 g sliced celery, 1 finely chopped garlic clove, a little olive or rapeseed oil * and (depending on taste) 2 tablespoons or more apple cider vinegar, salt ,pepper, parsley

-Preparation: Put the pulses and vegetables in a bowl, mix the oil and vinegar and stir in.
-Season to taste with a little salt, pepper and chopped parsley.
+Preparation: Put the sprouted lentils and vegetables in a bowl, mix the oil and vinegar and stir in.
+Season with a little salt, pepper and chopped parsley.

 Vegan recipes with sprouted lentils can be found under the note: " Recipes that have the most of this ingredient ".